-Similarly, published assets can be removed from the portal at a later date (time), by scheduling the Unpublish from Brand Portal workflow.
+Similarly, published assets can be removed from the portal later, by scheduling the Unpublish from Brand Portal workflow.

 Organizations can get their portal URL customized, by having an alternate prefix in the URL.
-To get an alias for tenant name in their existing portal URL, organizations need to contact Adobe support.
+To get an alias for tenant name in their existing portal URL, organizations must contact Adobe support.

 For example, an organization with existing domain geomettrix.brand-portal.adobe.com can get geomettrixinc.brand-portal.adobe.com created on request.